 Meaningful targets are set at all levels of the organisation, from the Council as a corporate body, through directorates, services and teams down to individual employees.
 The cascading effect is largely achieved through annual service plans, and staff appraisals.
-These local targets link directly to the Community Strategy aims and the Council's strategic objectives and priorities, and demonstrate "The Golden Thread" throughout the organisation.
+These local targets link directly to the Council's strategic objectives and priorities, and demonstrate "The Golden Thread" throughout the organisation.